Nyanm/Saccharomyces-cerevisiae/README.md

 A OpenCV &amp; PIL based sdvx@asphyxia score checker

-### 1.0.0 HAS BEEN RELEASED !
+### 1.0.1 HAS BEEN RELEASED !

 ## Introduction

 Simple python application to generate game record images in order to help you analyze your ability.

-You can download a built version directly, also, it can run independently as python code in your IDE.
+You can download a built version directly.
+Also, it can run independently as python code in your IDE.

 ## Features

 1. ### System scale

    1. Replaceable skins: Skin can be simply replaced through the config.txt.
-It's regretful that designing and coding a new skin is such a backbreaking task, so there is only one default skin by now.
+Considering that designing and coding a new skin is such a backbreaking task, there is only one default skin by now.

    2. One file solution: The application can do all the things with only one file initially.
 Thanks to ifstools, it can draw images from HDD game data.